Concordium/concordium-wallet-proxy/README.md

 * `GET /accBalance/{account address}`: get the balance on an account
 * `GET /accNonce/{account address}`: get the next nonce for an account
+* `GET /accEncryptionKey/{account address}`: get the public encryption key of the account
 * `GET /simpleTransferCost`: get the cost of a simple transfer
 * `GET /submissionStatus/{submissionId}`: get the status of a simple transfer or credential deployment
 * `PUT /submitCredential`: deploy a credential/create an account